apomalyn/tablecheck-fullstack-swe-takehome/backend/README.md

-# Virtual Waitlist API
+# Virtual Waitlist - API

+API for the virtual waitlist.

+Made with ❤️ with Ruby On Rails and MongoDB for TableCheck code assessment.

 ## Requirements

 - Ruby v3.1 or higher
 - Docker v27 or higher (for the database)

-## Local MongoDB and initialization
+## Run Locally

 The API uses a MongoDB application to save the restaurant configuration and waitlist.
 To facilitate the initial setup a docker compose with seed data are available under `/mongo-db`.
 The docker compose contains a mongodb server and